DromadaireFache/One-hour-lang/README.md

 #### Conditional Execution
 ```1hr
-if 3 5 > do "This won't print" print end
+if 3 5 < do "5 is greater than 3" print end
 if 3 5 > do "This won't print" print end
 ```